 - Open trailers: The standard trailer type is just a wheeled platform hitched to your car.
 It can mount one or more bikes but offers little in the way of protection.
 Most of the examples listed below are open trailers.

 - Enclosed trailers: The high-end stuff is usually purchased by professional motorcycle haulers.
 For full protection against the weather and road debris, you’ll want the bike enclosed from all sides.
 These can set you back quite a bit more than the standard open trailer.
 However, if you find yourself moving multiple bikes quite often, they’re worth the investment.

 - Hitch carriers: Way on the other side, there’s a budget option that can barely be called a trailer at all.
-Hitch-mounted carriers let you hook up your bike to the back of your car with a minimum of fuss.
-They let you save on both space and money.
+Hitch-mounted carriers let you hook up your bike to the back of your car with minimal fuss saving you space and money.

 Additionally, you’ll want to consider the load capacity that each trailer offers.
 Make sure that the bike(s) you plan on transporting fit well within the trailer’s weight limit!

 Beyond that, the nitty-gritty of trailer purchase choices is usually a matter of personal preference.
 And you know what they say, there’s no accounting for taste!
 So let’s get right down to it — here are our top ten choices.